Last updated: March 6, 2018

 - Students under 13 are expressly requested to obtain parental permission before signing up for an Individual NoodleTools account.
 (Since Individual accounts are primarily subscribed by university students and scholars, it is infrequent that a young child under 13 would seek access to NoodleTools on an individual basis.)

-Under the “Limited Exceptions to COPPA’s Verifiable Parental Consent Requirement,” when a student working in NoodleTools uses the function to e-mail their work to themselves or another person, the e-mail address is used in a one-time manner according with that purposes, and is NOT stored by NoodleTools.
+Under the “Limited Exceptions to COPPA’s Verifiable Parental Consent Requirement,” when a student working in NoodleTools uses the function to email their work to themselves or another person, the email address is used in a one-time manner for that purpose.

-No identifiers are ever used except for to provide support for our internal operations, site and service.
-Identifiers that might be considered personal information can include passive geolocation technology and IP address logs.
-For example, log files are generated by the ISP service that hosts the NoodleTools website.
-These log files contain information about the users that access the site, including IP addresses.
-In order to compile usage statistics for subscribing organizations, we also record the date and time that users log in to the system, and from what IP address they log in.
+Some Privacy Frameworks like GDPR consider IP address logs to constitute personal information.
+Thus, no identifiers are ever used except for to provide support for our internal operations, site and service.
+Furthermore, IP addresses are never shared with any third parties.
+In order to compile usage statistics for subscribing organizations, we also record the date and time that users access the Service, and from what IP address they log in.

 Our Security Practices

-NoodleTools maintains a security program that is designed to protect the security, privacy, confidentiality and integrity of the student personal information against risks such as unauthorized access or use, or unintended or inappropriate disclosure.
-This includes use of SSL and secure firewalls.
-Our site has minimal collection of personal information, and minimal integration with services that could cause any unintended transference of personal information.
+NoodleTools, Inc. maintains a security program that is designed to protect the security, privacy, confidentiality and integrity of the student personal information against risks such as unauthorized access or use, or unintended or inappropriate disclosure.
+Our data is stored in the United States with robust digital and procedural safeguards in place to protect your personal information, including the use of SSL encryption, redundant servers, and firewalls.
+As previously noted, the Service has minimal collection of personal information, and minimal integration with services that could cause any unintended transference of personal information.
 If you have any questions about the security at our website, you can contact us via the NoodleTools Help Desk.

 Data Retention, Destruction, Correction